-Video has emerged as one of the single most important elements in a successful marketing campaign.
-Video engages users and draws them into a website, resulting in visits that last nearly three times the length of visits to sites without video.
+Video has emerged as one of the single most important elements in today’s marketing campaigns.
+Video engages users and draws them into your blog, website, and social media channels, resulting in visits that last nearly three times the length of visits to sites without video.

 And that’s just the tip of the iceberg.

-The short answer is yes, you should definitely include video in your marketing campaign.
+The short answer is yes, you should definitely include video in your marketing campaigns.
 The reasons are plentiful – and powerful.

 - 52% of marketing professional worldwide name video as the type of content with the best ROI.